Photo:

 More Valentine’s Day fun: |

-Editor’s note: This article was originally published a number of years ago, and was updated most recently in January 2025 by ParentMap’s associate editor, Kari Hanson.
+Editor’s note: This article was originally published a number of years ago, and was updated most recently on Feb.
+2, 2026, by ParentMap’s content editor, Kari Hanson.
+New projects were added and all other information received a thorough fact-check.